-D-4.1 Obtain a sample of about 5 g of extractive-free coir pith
+D-4.1 Obtain a sample of about 5 g of extractive-free coir pith.

 D-4.2 Extract coir pith with ethanol-benzene.
 Wash with ethanol and hot water and dry thoroughly in air or in an oven at 60 °C or less.